Candidates and Elections

 - Governor and Lt.
 Governor – Pete Rohrman and Karese Laguerre

-- 12th District Assembly - Dan Krause and Anthony Storrow
+- 12th District State Assembly - Dan Krause and Anthony Storrow

 In the November 2016 election the NJ Libertarian Party will be running candidates under the Libertarian Party banner.
 The following candidates have been nominated to run for office under the Libertarian banner.

 LIVINGSTON, NJ – The League of Women Voters held a debate for candidates for the State Assembly in the 27th district last Wednesday, September 30th.
 Libertarian candidates offered refreshing fact-based solutions to economic concerns such as job creation, state budgeting and state pensions.

 The Republican candidate promised to reach across the aisle, work hard and renegotiate pensions without mentioning any specifics.
 The Democratic incumbents, Assemblyman John McKeon of West Orange and Assemblywoman Mila Jasey of South Orange, were absent.

 “If you re-elect these people you know what to expect,” said Damien Caillault, one of the Libertarian candidates.
 “They will spend more, tax more, fund new projects, and in a few years, they’ll come back for more.”

 Damien Caillault will be representing the Libertarian Party in the election for State Assembly in November.

 The Libertarian Party is the third largest party in New Jersey.
 It is also not only the fastest growing, but the only party that is actually growing, by registration.

 In the November 2015 election the NJ Libertarian Party will be running candidates under the Libertarian Party banner.
 The following candidates have filed petitions to run for office.